 Tip: Not sure what film type you have?
 8mm has single sprockets on one side.
 Super 8 film has smaller sprockets on one side.
 16 mm film has sound if it has sprockets only along the top.
 If it has sprockets on both the top and bottom, it’s silent film.

-From the October/November 2013 Family Tree Magazine.
+A version of this article appeared in the October/November 2013 issue of Family Tree Magazine.